Appeals Process for Real Property Assessments

 A property owner must schedule a conference prior to the end of the tax roll inspection period.
 This affords the property owners the opportunity to review all assessments for the current year.
 The tax roll inspection period is normally scheduled to begin the first Monday in May and continue for 6 days per week for the next two weeks and ends the third Monday in May.
 Sometimes this schedule may be adjusted if reassessment work in a particular county requires extra time.
 The inspection period in McCracken County is published in the Paducah Sun.

 The reassessment notices are mailed out prior to the beginning of the inspection period, annually.
-If the property owner wishes to discuss the assessment they can schedule a conference as soon as possible after the notice is received.
+If the property owner wishes to discuss the assessment he or she can schedule a conference with the PVA to discuss the assessment.

 At the conference, the PVA, or a designated Deputy, will explain how the new assessment was calculated.
 All information used in the reassessment should be presented to the property owner.
-The property owner must be prepared to show evidence to support their opinion of the value of their property.
+Likewise, the property owner must be prepared to show evidence to support their opinion of the value of their property.

 It is desirable that the conference between the property owner and PVA be in person but sometimes that is not feasible.
-In a case like this a conference can be permitted by telephone.
+In a case like this a conference can be permitted by telephone or online.

-Appearing Before the Local Board of Assessment Appeals
+Appealing to the County Board of Assessment Appeals

 All real property assessment appeals are heard by a three-member panel known as the Local Board of Assessment Appeals.
 The Board is comprised of three local residents who are knowledgeable about real estate values in McCracken County.